"Try to be a rainbow in someone's cloud." Maya Angelou

 Slowly but surely, my breakouts started coming back.
 My derm was right.
 I regretted taking my clear skin for granted.
 But I took this as a cue to start treating my skin right, and working on my health overall, because your skin is a reflection of your health.
 My journey ultimately led to me starting this blog.

 My skin still isn’t perfect, but I now know my skin so much better and how to care for it.
 I have a better appreciation for skin care and makeup, and I love sharing what I’ve learned with others.
+I also have two degrees in the science and medical fields.
+So naturally, I'm always researching product ingredients and finding out what you should avoid and what you want to look for when buying beauty products.
+I want to share my scientific knowledge with you and help you find the best skin care and makeup products!

 I want to share my journey with you on this blog, in hopes that you might find something useful to help you feel better in your own skin!